pivotal/blog/content/post/how-to-set-up-an-elixir-cluster-on-amazon-ec2.md

 ## Introduction to Distribution in Elixir

 Some background to distributed Elixir is in order.
 When you run `iex`, or _interactive Elixir_, you are running a REPL (read eval print loop) in a single Erlang runtime.
 So opening more `iex` sessions mean that you are running each session in a separate runtime.
-By default, each of the runtimes cannot see nor talk to each other.
-You can run start each runtime in distributed-mode and the connect to other nodes.
+By default, each of the runtimes cannot see nor talk to each other, but you can start each runtime in distributed-mode and connect to the other nodes.
 When a node joins another node, a cluster is formed.
 When a node succesfully connects to another node, that node becomes a member of the cluster.
 In other words, when Node E succesfully connects to Node A, it is automatically connected to Nodes A thru D:

 <img src="http://i.imgur.com/kyD5kBZ.png" width="100%" />